Does this situation sound familiar to you?

 If you currently feel like you can’t sleep well no matter what you try, focus on reducing stress more, eating more nutrient-dense calories (possibly including a snack before bed) and lowering the intensity of your exercise.

 Chronic stress and inflammation both make just about any health condition worse, including hormonal imbalances, mental disorders and bone loss.
 High levels of stress alone are sometimes enough to change a woman’s menstrual cycle and alter her balance of reproductive hormones.
 Inflammation can exacerbate menstrual problems, make sports-related injuries worse and complicate other health issues.

 It’s important to do whatever you can to lower the impact of stress in your life, such as journaling, meditation, prayer or speaking with a therapist.
 When it comes to lowering bodywide inflammation, focus on eating a nutrient-dense diet with plenty of anti-inflammatory foods while also reducing your intake of sugar and processed foods.

 5. Consider Talking to a Professional

 If you think the condition has become worse enough, try talking to your doctor, a physical therapist or a psychologist to get the help you need.
-Your doctor will likely want to know about your medical history, including: your physical activity, what you eat, your history of menstrual cycles, your hormone levels and whether you use birth control pills, if you’ve ever suffered from fractures or injuries, how your weight has changed, and if you take any medications.
+Your doctor will likely want to know about your medical history, including:

 A doctor, nutritionist or therapist can help determine if you’re at risk for bone loss, tailor a diet and gentle exercise plan for you, and also help you effectively tackle stress and any underlying eating disorder tendencies you might not realize can be contributing to the problem.